codersofcolour-sites/adeps/README.md

-# A sample website for Coders of Colour
+# Alliance for Development of Population Service (ADEPS)
+Website for a non-profit, non-commercial, community based organization in Vihiga, Kenya.